 Yet most importantly to my personal research is that the suppressed narratives contribute to maintain the specific images and motifs supported by the “official story” of history as promoted by the e-State when they should in fact contribute to revisionism.

-The next essay with deal with the origins of the military themed narrative projected into Americans minds since the middle of the 20th Century.
+The next essay will deal with the origins of the military themed narrative projected into Americans minds since the middle of the 20th Century.